 I use prezi software for my lectures, and my visuals can be accessed on this site via the ‘lecture’ tag, or on my prezi page.

-My BCM206 lectures are on YouTube and can be found on my channel or, alternatively through the embed below:
+My BCM206 Future Networks lectures can be found on this playlist or, alternatively through the embed below: